 Surrounded by one of North America's top ski resorts, Alta Lake is located in the community of Whistler, British Columbia.
 Reflected on the glistening surface of Alta Lake are Whistler and the Blackcomb Mountains, part of the Pacific Range in the Coast Mountains.
-With Vancouver only 75 miles to the south on the Sea to Sky Highway, these two sport-oriented communities have been selected to co-host the 2010 Olympic and Paralympic Winter Games.
+With Vancouver only 75 miles to the south on the Sea to Sky Highway, these two sport-oriented communities co-hosted the 2010 Olympic and Paralympic Winter Games.

 Originally named Summit Lake, Alta Lake is part of the Vancouver Coast & Mountains tourism region in southwestern Canada.
 For centuries, Coast Salish First Nations occupied these majestic mountains and fertile valleys.
 In 1877, the land opened to settlement with the construction of a trail that brought prospectors and trappers from the Pacific to the village of Pemberton, north of Alta Lake.
 An adventurous couple, Alex and Myrtle Phillip were among the early settlers on the lake.
 In May of 1914, Myrtle and Alex opened Rainbow Lodge along the western shore of Summit Lake.
 For over 30 years, the lake's superior fly fishing brought fishermen to isolated lodge and lake.

 As roadways and transportation improved, the potential for recreational development on Alta Lake and the surrounding mountains was recognized.
 On February 15, 1966, the first ski lift was opened.
 As visitor numbers increased, spring and summer attractions were added to the already popular fly fishing season.
 By September, 1975, development along Alta Lake had turned the valley into a year-round attraction and the community of Whistler became the first designated resort municipality in Canada.